CLUB PROFILEClub Profile

 In 2004, as the slogan "Attack, Drama, Offensive Soccer" suggests, the team adopted a more aggressive attitude.
 However, due to factors such as the World Cup qualifiers, the Olympic Games in Athens, and injuries to key players, the team struggled to gather its strength, and the league results were not satisfactory, finishing 8th overall (6th in the 1st stage, 10th in the 2nd stage).
 However, the team came together and reached the final of the Yamazaki Nabisco Cup.
 They won in a penalty shootout against Urawa, achieving the long-awaited first title for the club.
 In 2005, the league format changed to a single league system, and the team aimed for the league championship with the slogan "Attack and Win.
 Attack and Achieve."
 They had a successful start and temporarily took the top spot.
 However, injuries continued to plague the team, and they suffered 7 consecutive losses after the 5th round, ultimately finishing 10th in the league.
 After the season, Coach Hara, who had been in charge for 4 years, stepped down, and in 2006, the club hired its first foreign coach, Mr. Garo.
 With the belief of "Ousadia - Trust, Courage, Challenge" in their hearts, they approached the game with a new strategy.
 However, the team's performance did not improve amidst the schedule that included the World Cup in Germany, leading to the dismissal of Coach Garo.
 From the 18th round onwards, the team was led by Coach Hisao KURAMATA, who had been the U-18 coach.
 However, they ultimately finished the season in the lowest position ever, 13th place.

-In 2007, with the return of coach Hiromi HARA, the season was approached with the slogan "It's Our Time - Blue Gale, Red Storm".
-After losing the opening game of the league, the team continued to struggle with consecutive losses.
-Wanchope, a new addition to the team and former Costa Rican national team player, scored 2 goals until the 11th round but couldn't achieve the desired results and left the team by the end of June.
-In the Yamazaki Nabisco Cup, the team advanced to the knockout stage with 3 wins, 1 draw, and 2 losses but was eliminated in the quarterfinals.
-Throughout the season, the team couldn't find consistency and finished the league with 14 wins, 3 draws, and 17 losses, in 12th place.
-They also suffered a defeat in the quarterfinals of the Emperor's Cup, concluding the 2007 season.
+In 2007, with the return of coach Hiromi HARA, the team faced a difficult season with the slogan "It's Our Time ~ Blue Gale, Red Storm ~" after losing the opening game of the league and continuing to struggle with losses.
+New addition Wanchope, a former Costa Rican representative, scored 2 goals until the 11th round but was unable to achieve the desired results and left the team at the end of June.
+In the Yamazaki Nabisco Cup, the team advanced to the final tournament with 3 wins, 1 draw, and 2 losses, but was eliminated in the quarterfinals.
+Throughout the season, the team struggled and finished with 14 wins, 3 draws, and 17 losses, placing 12th in the league.
+They also lost in the quarterfinals of the Emperor's Cup, ending the 2007 season.

-In 2010, the third year under the Jofuku regime, the team adopted the slogan "Moving Football ~ Uniting Hearts ~" and aimed to compete for the championship.
-However, although they won the opening match, they struggled in the lower ranks from the beginning of the season.
-After winning the "Suruga Bank Championship 2010 TOKYO" following the South Africa World Cup, they resumed the league matches in an attempt to turn things around, but they were unable to accumulate enough points and found themselves in a relegation battle.
-After the 24th round, Coach Jofuku was dismissed and former FC Tokyo coach Okuma, who had previously led the team until 2001, returned as the coach.
-Despite the tough battles in every match, they entered the final round in 15th place, just one point ahead of the relegation zone in 16th place.
-However, they lost this match and their position was reversed.
-The season ended with the club's first relegation to J2.
+In 2010, the third year under the Jofuku regime, FC Tokyo set the slogan "Moving Football ~Together as One~" and aimed for a "true championship battle" in the season.
+However, although they won the opening match, they struggled in the lower ranks from the beginning.
+After winning the "Suruga Bank Championship 2010 TOKYO" following the South Africa World Cup, they resumed the league with the goal of making a comeback, but were unable to accumulate enough points and ended up in a relegation battle.
+After the 24th round, Jofuku was dismissed as head coach and former FC Tokyo coach, Mr. Okuma, who had been in charge until 2001, returned as head coach.
+In the midst of a tough battle in every match, they reached the final round in 15th place, just one point behind the relegation zone in 16th place, but lost the match and their position was reversed.
+The season ended with the result of the club's first relegation to J2.

-In 2012, which marked their return to J1, they welcomed coach Popovic and aimed to play attractive attacking football under the slogan "C.O.A Football".
-They made their debut in the "FUJI XEROX SUPER CUP 2012" which signaled the start of the season, but lost to Kashiwa.
-However, immediately after that, they played their first ACL match away against Brisbane Roar (Australia).
-They scored 2 goals with their characteristic passing football and achieved their first victory in Asia.
-They continued to accumulate points steadily in the ACL and advanced to the group stage in 2nd place.
+In 2012, the year of their return to J1, they welcomed new coach Ranko POPOVIC and aimed to play attractive attacking football under the slogan "C.O.A Football".
+They made their debut in the "FUJI XEROX SUPER CUP 2012" but lost to Kashiwa.
+However, in their first ACL match, they faced Brisbane Roar (Australia) away and scored 2 goals with their signature passing football, securing their first victory in Asia.
+They continued to accumulate points in the ACL and advanced to the group stage in 2nd place.
 In the round of 16, they faced Guangzhou Evergrande (China) led by former Italian national team coach Marcello Lippi.
-Despite fighting tenaciously in front of a crowd of about 40,000 in a complete away match, they were unable to score and suffered a defeat.
+Despite putting up a strong fight in front of a crowd of about 40,000 away fans, they were unable to score and suffered a defeat.
 This marked the end of their first ACL campaign.
-In the league, they had a good start with 3 consecutive wins, but then struggled to maintain stability and finished in 10th place with a disappointing result of 48 points.
+In the league, they had a good start with 3 consecutive wins, but were unable to maintain their form and finished in 10th place with 48 points, a disappointing result.

-In 2014, FC Tokyo hired Massimo Ficcadenti as the first Italian head coach in J-League history.
-With the slogan "Bello e Aggressivo! ~Beyond the Limit to the Top~," the team initially struggled with defensive instability.
-However, as the new system became more established, they began to concede fewer goals and accumulate victories.
-On May 10th, in the 13th round against Tokushima, they started a record-breaking 14-game unbeaten streak in the league, temporarily rising to 5th place in the standings.
-However, towards the end of the season, they were unable to accumulate enough points, and they finished the league with 48 points in 9th place, without a win in the last 5 matches.
+In 2014, Massimo FICCADENTI, the first Italian coach in the J-League, was invited.
+At the beginning of the season, under the slogan "Bello e Aggressivo! ~ Beyond the Limits to the Top ~", there were some defensive instabilities, but as the new system became more established, the number of goals conceded decreased and the team started to accumulate wins.
+Then, starting with the 13th round against Tokushima on May 10th, the team achieved a new club record of 14 consecutive unbeaten games in the league, and temporarily rose to 5th place in the standings.
+However, in the final stretch, the team was unable to accumulate enough points and ended the league with 48 points and in 9th place without a win in the last 5 games.

-In the 2015 season, the second year under coach Massimo Ficcadenti, the team aimed to turn their efforts from the previous season into results.
-They started the league with a draw against Gamba Osaka in stoppage time and remained undefeated for the next five matches, finishing the 5th round in a tie for first place.
-Although they suffered a loss in the 6th round, they went on to win four consecutive matches and entered a battle with Kashima Antlers in second place.
-They narrowly lost that match and went on to suffer consecutive defeats.
-Despite accumulating more wins afterwards, they couldn't catch up to the first place and finished the 1st stage in second place.
-In the 2nd stage, they maintained the 3rd place in the overall standings from the 5th round onwards, but couldn't extend their winning streak towards the end and closed the season in 4th place.
-It is worth noting that they finished 6th in the 2nd stage and their total of 63 points was the highest in the club's history.
-In the Yamazaki Nabisco Cup, they advanced to the knockout stage as the top team in the qualifying group with 3 wins and 3 draws, but were eliminated in the quarterfinals.
-In the Emperor's Cup, they reached the quarterfinals as well, concluding the 2015 season.
+In his second year as manager, Massimo FICCADENTI led the team in the 2015 season with the goal of turning their progress from the previous season into results.
+They started off the league with a draw against Gamba Osaka in the opening match, and then went on a five-game unbeaten streak to finish Sec.
+5 in a tie for first place.
+Although they lost in Sec.
+6, they bounced back with four consecutive wins and entered the match against Kashima in second place.
+They narrowly lost and went on to suffer consecutive losses, but continued to accumulate wins.
+However, they were unable to catch up to the first place team and finished Sec.
+1 in second place.
+In Sec.
+2, they maintained their third place position in the overall rankings after Sec.
+5, but were unable to increase their points towards the end and finished the season in fourth place.
+Their Sec.
+2 ranking was sixth, and their total of 63 points for the season was the highest in club history.
+In the Yamazaki Nabisco Cup, they advanced to the final tournament after finishing first in the qualifying group with three wins and three draws, but were eliminated in the quarterfinals.
+They also reached the quarterfinals in the Emperor's Cup, ending their 2015 season.

 The 2016 season aimed for victory in the J1 League with the slogan "Challenge The Top ~Top Battle~".
 The season saw the return of manager Hiroshi Jofuku after 6 years, and the team competed in both the AFC Champions League (ACL) and the J1 League.
 Additionally, FC Tokyo participated in the J3 League as FC Tokyo U-23.
 It was a year of new challenges for the club, but due to a congested schedule and injuries, the team struggled.
 They were eliminated in the round of 16 in the ACL and suffered multiple losses due to late goals, resulting in a change of manager in July.
 Yoshiyuki Shinoda, who was previously a coach, took over as the new manager and led the team to 8 wins, 2 draws, and 2 losses in the remaining league matches, finishing the season in 9th place.